 The cave Banks found was originally called ‘Uamh-Binn’ (which means ‘Cave of Melody’) by the Celts .
 Influenced by Macpherson’s poems, Banks decided to call the cave Fingal’s Cave, Fingal being the Scottish form of Fionn mac Cumhail.

 - Expedition to Tayos Caves: Never Before Seen Photographs Shed Light on Mysterious Underground Network

 - Devetashka - the Bulgarian Cave with 70,000 Years of Human Habitation

 - The Dark Reputation of the Dunmore Cave of Ireland

 Famous Visitors to Fingal’s Cave

-Many famous people have travelled to this cave.
-This list includes royalty such as Queen Victoria and Prince Albert, writers such as Sir Walter Scott and Jules Verne, as well as poets such as William Wordsworth and John Keats.
+Many famous people have travelled to Fingal’s Cave over the years.
+This list includes royalty such as Queen Victoria and Prince Albert, writers such as Sir Walter Scott and Jules Verne , and poets such as William Wordsworth and John Keats.
 Many artists and musicians have also been inspired by the intensity of the cave.

 By Wu Mingren

 Updated on August 12, 2020.